Belgium Dress Code

 Belgium Dress Code for Job Interviews

 It is important to demonstrate at the job interview good appearance as well as good manners.

 Dress for the job you want, not for the job you have

 Do your research.
 Find out what their employees wear and then dress as they are or nicer than that.

 Dress conservatively and professionally.

 Women wear suits, dresses or skirts and blouses with simple accessories.

-How you dress in Belgium is the one of the most important attribute in being hired
+How you dress in Belgium is one of the most important attributes in not being hired